The station through time

 Plan of station in the early 1950's

-Drawn by British Railways (Western Region) Chief Civil Engineer's Office National Railway Museum ©Science and Society Picture Library
+Drawn by British Railways (Western Region) Chief Civil Engineer's Office, courtesy National Railway Museum ©Science and Society Picture Library

 Close examination of the large scale plan reveals some detail of the internal layout of the Old Ticket Office at that time.
 Identified are the Ladies' Waiting Room, the Booking Hall, the Booking Office and a room designated as the Station Master's Office.
 The latter has an internal partition which formed a lobby area connecting it to the Booking Office and the doorway onto the platform.
 This partition was taken down in 1984 and marks remain to show where it had been.
 There is a small hatchway in the partition between the Booking Office and the Station Master's Office - too small for most practical purposes but possibly there so he could keep an eye on the office next door.
 A long flue from a stove can be seen emerging from the roof above this office in the colour slides from 1977 below.
 During cold weather the Station Master must have been cosy in his small office.
 This end of the building was originally used as the parcels office, but when the change of use took place is unknown.
 A separate outbuilding labelled 'Parcels' is shown on the platform between the main station building and the signal box.